illja96/cooltoons/README.md

 ## Pages status
 Legend:
-- ✅ restore and in fully working condition
+- ✅ restore and in fully working condition including dependent paged and SWF components
 - ⚠️ restore partially or some functionality broken/mission
 - ❌ not restored at the moment